 TVA publishes an Integrated Resource Plan (IRP) to provide direction for how TVA will meet the long-term energy needs of the Tennessee Valley region.
 TVA's current IRP was approved by its Board of Directors in August 2015.
+TVA has begun work on the 2019 IRP to proactively address the changing utility marketplace.

 This IRP and the associated Supplemental Environmental Impact Statement evaluate scenarios that could unfold over the next 20 years.
 They discuss ways that TVA can meet future electricity demand economically while supporting mandates for environmental stewardship and economic development across the Valley.
-As in the 2011 version, TVA's 2015 IRP indicates that a diverse portfolio continues to be the best way to deliver low-cost, reliable electricity for TVA ratepayers.
+As in the 2011 version, TVA's 2015 IRP indicated that a diverse portfolio continues to be the best way to deliver low-cost, reliable electricity for TVA ratepayers.